verifier-discord/verifier-discord/README.md

 # verifier-discord.github.io
-nigga why tf u here mf
+ why tf u here mf
 get the fuck out of here

 <a href="index.html">home</a>